BAK2K3/hard-drivers/TESTING.md

         * Ensure that on hover (desktop), the correct tooltip is displayed, and that the tooltip displays to the right of the relevant text, and that the text is legible.
         * Ensure that on click (desktop)/touch (mobile/tablet), the correct tooltip is displayed, and persists until either the user clicks/touches a different benefit, or clicks/touches elsewhere.
         * Ensure the user can tab (desktop) through each tooltip, in logical order, from top to bottom.
-    * Ensure Screenreaders read the Package table before the Enquire table, and that the table itself is read immediately after the heading.
+    * Ensure screen readers read the Package table before the Enquire table, and that the table itself is read immediately after the heading.
-    * Ensure Screenreaders read the text within the table in the correct order:
+    * Ensure screen readers read the text within the table in the correct order:
         * Heading --> Price.
         * Benefit --> Benefit Description --> In what packages the benefit is included.

-**Enquiry Form**
+**Enquire Form**

 * Ensure each input is correctly grouped into its relevant fieldset.
 * Ensure the Legend for each fieldset is clear and distinguishable.